svtsv01/qudit/TUTORIAL.md

 ## Qudit Gates

-The Qudit Cirq Library provides implementations of common quantum gates.
+The Qudit Cirq Library provides implementation of common quantum gates.

 ### Qudit Pauli-$X$ Gate (`quditXGate`):

 The qudit Pauli-$X$ gate generalizes the bit-flip operation to
-$𝑑$ dimensions.
+$d$ dimensions.
 Its operation on the computational basis state $\ket{s}$ is defined as:

 $$
 X\ket{s} = \ket{s + 1}